 Clinical MBD and the Hypothesis of Harm

 In a clinical or practical setting, it is important that the outcome of a study does not result in implementation of an intervention that on average could harm the population of interest.
 The hypothesis that the true effect is harmful is therefore a more relevant hypothesis to reject than the hypothesis that the true effect is zero (the standard null).
-Figure 2, adapted from Lakens et al. (2018), shows distributions, compatibility intervals and one-sided p values associated with the test of the hypothesis H0 that the true effect is harmful, for three different outcomes that could occur with samples. (e.g., Castelloe & Watts, 2015)
+Figure 2, adapted from Lakens et al. (2018), shows distributions, compatibility intervals and one-sided p values associated with the test of the hypothesis H0 that the true effect is harmful, for three different outcomes that could occur with samples.
+Formally, the test of the harmful hypothesis is a non-inferiority test, in which rejection of the hypothesis of inferiority (harm) implies the effect is non-inferior (e.g., Castelloe & Watts, 2015).